-Business Experience and Education Dr. Yu is active in private venture capital investing and serves on the board of directors of several private technology companies and on the board of directors of Preferred Bank, a public independent commercial bank.
+Dr. Yu is active in private venture capital investing and serves on the board of directors of several high technology companies and on the board of directors of Preferred Bank, an independent commercial bank.
 Previously, Dr. Yu had been employed with Intel Corporation for almost 30 years until his retirement in 2002.
 At Intel, he held numerous technical and executive management positions, including Senior Vice President and a member of the Corporate Management Committee, with responsibilities for corporate strategy, microprocessors, chipsets, and software.
 Dr. Yu received a B.S. from the California Institute of Technology, and an M.S. and Ph.D. from Stanford University, all in electrical engineering.

-Board Committee Memberships Chairman of the Nominating Committee since May 2010.
-Member of the Compensation Committee since August 2005.
+Chairman of the Nominating Committee since May 18, 2010.
+Member of Compensation Committee since August 1, 2005.